awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-django.md

 Next, you'll create your application environment and deploy your configured application with Elastic Beanstalk\.

+Immediately after deployment, you'll edit Django's configuration to add the domain name that Elastic Beanstalk assigned to your application to Django's `ALLOWED_HOSTS`, and then you'll redeploy your application\.
+This is a Django security requirement, designed to prevent HTTP Host header attacks\.
+For details, see [Host header validation](https://docs.djangoproject.com/en/2.0/topics/security/#host-headers-virtual-hosting)\.

 **To create an environment and deploy your Django application**

 1. Initialize your EB CLI repository with the `eb init` command: